2015 UEFA European Under-19 Championship squads

+The 2015 UEFA European Under-19 Championship was an international football tournament held in Greece from 6 to 19 July 2015.

-Each national team has to submit a squad of 18 players, two of whom must be goalkeepers.
+Each national team submitted a squad of 18 players, two of whom had to be goalkeepers.

 Players in boldface have since been capped at full international level.

 Ages are as of the start of the tournament, 6 July 2015.

 Group A

 Greece

 On 19 June 2015, Greece announced 23-man preliminary list.
 On 6 July 2015, Greece named their final squad.